Atlantic Canada: British expansion

-Immigration: From Loyalists to the Irish
+Immigration: from loyalists to the Irish

 Rose Fortune, daughter of Fortune a free Negro, who immigrated to Nova Scotia as a child after the American Revolution.

-After the conclusion of the American Revolution with the signing of the Treaty of Paris in 1783 many loyalists from the United States settled in the region.
-This influx of immigrants caused the partition of Nova Scotia creating New Brunswick.
-Additionally these immigrants changed the culture and character of the region which had historically been French towards more British styled communities.
+After the conclusion of the American Revolution with the signing of the Treaty of Paris in 1783, many loyalists from the United States settled in the region.
+This influx of immigrants caused the partition of Nova Scotia, creating New Brunswick.
+Further, these immigrants changed the culture and character of the region, which had historically been French, towards more British styled communities.
 It also marked one of the first large waves of migration to the area that established a predominantly Anglo-Canadian population.
 Some of the new settlers brought with them Black slaves.
-Also 3,000 Black loyalists who were slaves during the war and who sided with the British were given freedom and evacuated with other Loyalists from New York to Nova Scotia.
+An additional 3,000 Black loyalists and former slaves who had sided with the British were emancipated and evacuated with other Loyalists from New York to Nova Scotia.
 Most of the free Blacks settled at Birchtown, the most prominent Black township in North America at the time.

-The War of 1812 significantly impacted the provinces of Atlantic Canada where they played crucial roles in naval operations, privateering, and as strategic support bases for the British war effort against the United States.
+The War of 1812 significantly impacted the provinces of Atlantic Canada, where they played crucial roles in naval operations, privateering, and as strategic support bases for the British war effort against the United States.

-In the last half of the 19th century the region's population grew due to the immigration from Ireland due to the great potato famine.
-Saint John and Halifax, both port cities, particularly received a significant influx of Irish immigrants within the region, with Saint John's quarantine station on Partridge Island being the second-busiest in British North America during the epidemic typhus outbreak.
+In the mid-19th century, the region's population grew due to the immigration from Ireland as a result of the great potato famine.
+Saint John and Halifax, both port cities, particularly received a significant influx of Irish immigrants within the region, with Saint John's quarantine station on Partridge Island being the second-busiest in British North America during the epidemic typhus outbreak in 1847.

 Creating "Atlantic Canada"

 The first premier of Newfoundland, Joey Smallwood, coined the term "Atlantic Canada" when the Dominion of Newfoundland joined Canada in 1949.
 He believed that it would have been presumptuous for Newfoundland to assume that it could include itself within the existing term "Maritime provinces," which was used to describe the cultural similarities shared by New Brunswick, Prince Edward Island, and Nova Scotia.
-The other provinces of Atlantic Canada entered Confederation during the 19th century with New Brunswick and Nova Scotia being founding members of the Dominion of Canada in 1867, and later Prince Edward Island joined in 1873.
+The other provinces of Atlantic Canada entered Confederation during the 19th century, with New Brunswick and Nova Scotia being founding members of the Dominion of Canada in 1867, and later Prince Edward Island in 1873.